jonasjohansson/11.igem.se/pages/wiki/human-practices/pixid.md

 ## Lab-on-wheels

-{% div 'sub' %} 13-15 May {% enddiv %}

 An interactive workshop, organized as part of the Art Exhibition, where participants would extract DNA from strawberries with everyday items such as dish soap, salt, rubbing alcohol, plastic bags, coffee filter, and toothpicks.
 When done, the visitors could keep their extracted DNA in an Eppendorf tube!

 When speaking about DNA, we have found that the idea of it is too abstract.
 In the lab-on-wheels session, we invited visitors to isolate DNA and hold it in their hands.
 We also demonstrated general lab equipment such as pipettes and microtubes so they could experience the lab atmosphere.
 The strawberries were crushed inside a plastic bag together with a mixture of water, salt, and dish soap.
 The mixture was finally filtered through a coffee filter to retrieve the DNA in the strawberry juice.
 The visitors could see their isolated DNA inside the microtube after ethanol addition.

 ![](/static/img/wiki/public_engagement-lab_01.png)

-## Promega Takeover

-{% div 'sub' %} 13-19 May {% enddiv %}

-Thanks to the incredible job of our Media team on our Instagram account, promoting the different events and our project, we were reached out by Promega.
-They were particularly interested in our Synthetic Biology Art Exhibition since they also have an internal art competition where Promega's employees can showcase their artwork.
-After a small brainstorming session with Darcia Schweitzer, Content Lead, we decided to do a [takeover at Promega's Instagram account](https://www.instagram.com/stories/highlights/17844233680442800/), to show what a week in the life of iGEM Stockholm looks like.
-During this week, we showed art presented at the exhibition, inviting everyone to participate virtually.
-We also shared short interviews with the attendees, explaining what parts they liked the best.

-In the end, we received very positive feedback from Darcia's team, who were inspired by the idea and decided to continue with the TakeOver idea and propose it to other iGEM teams.
-Given the success of the exhibition, we were interviewed by Jordan Villanueva, Sr. Science Writer at Promega, who [wrote an article about us and the event](https://www.promegaconnections.com/igem-stockholm-blending-art-and-synthetic-biology/).

-## 3 Demo school project
+## 3 Demo Project

-{% div 'sub' %} 7 May — 5 June {% enddiv %}
+{% div 'sub' %} 7 May {% enddiv %}

 Synthetic biology is, relatively speaking, a new field of science, and so the general knowledge is low.
-To make an impact, we wanted to inspire and inform youth, and so we came up with the Three Demographic School Project (3 Demo) where we would visit schools and students of different ages.
-We began with Linköping, where we visited Atlasskolan and met with a total of 100 students ages 6 to 12!
+To make an impact, we wanted to inspire and inform youth, and so we traveled to Linköping, where we visited Atlasskolan and met with a total of 100 students ages 6 to 12!
 We know that talking is not the best way to build excitement, and synthetic biology is hands-on, so we prepared two exercises; Learning about microscopes and drawing bacteria.

 ![](/static/img/wiki/public_engagement-school_01.jpg)